JibKh/Python-BeautifulSoup-Webscraping-For-Lowest-Product-Price/README.txt

 === ABOUT ===
-Based on your search input, I search reputable websites and output the name and prices to an excel file ordered from low to high prices.
+Based on your search input, I search reputable websites and find the cheapest results from each site.
+The results are exported to an excel sheet for easy comparison from low to high prices.

 Why?
-There are numerous websites for custom parts and it becomes too difficult to search for the best price.
+There are numerous websites for custom PC parts and it becomes too difficult to search for the best price.
-It becomes much easier to compare the prices of two different online stores when it is automatically tabulated for you.
+It becomes much easier to compare the prices of different online stores when it is automatically tabulated for you.

 How?
 Using beautifulsoup I webscrape reputable websites and export it to excel using pandas library.